PierfrancescoSoffritti/android-youtube-player/README.md

 [![](https://jitpack.io/v/PierfrancescoSoffritti/AndroidYouTubePlayer.svg)](https://jitpack.io/#PierfrancescoSoffritti/AndroidYouTubePlayer)
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Android--YouTube--Player-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/4322)

 The Android-YouTube-Player library provides a simple View that can be easily integrated in every Activity/Fragment.
-The interaction with YouTube is based on the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference?hl=it), running inside of a WebView, therefore the YouTube app is not required to use this player.
+The interaction with YouTube is based on the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference?hl=it), running inside of a WebView, therefore the YouTube app is not required to be installed on the user's device to use this player.
 The web UI of the IFrame Player player is hidden, instead a native UI built on top of Android is used to interact with the player, providing a native experience to the users.

 ## Why does this library exists?